Best Google Pixel phones 2026

 128GB base model

-At the time of writing, Google has yet to reduce the price through its own online storefront, but there are plenty of great Pixel 9 Pro deals to be found elsewhere.
-And we suspect it's only a matter of time before Google follows suit, but we don't expect Google's 2024 "goldilocks" phone to go anywhere just yet.
+At the time of writing, Google has yet to reduce the price through its own online storefront, but there are numerous Pixel 9 Pro deals to be found via third-party storefronts such as Amazon.
+Moreover, as we draw nearer to festive-season sales and limited-time shopping events, we can expect the Google Pixel 9 Pro to get a bit more affordable.
+And with long software support, you can expect Google's 2024 "goldilocks" phone to be around for quite a while.

-You might lament missing out on some of the new AI features afforded by the Tensor G5, but the reality is that for many, the Pixel 9 Pro is just as good.
-Neither of these is particularly great in the gaming department, and the 9 Pro does have a smaller battery, but beyond that, the experience will largely be the same.
+You might lament missing out on some of the new AI-based benefits afforded by the Tensor G5 chipset, but the fact remains that for many, the Pixel 9 Pro is going to be just as good.
+Neither is particularly wonderful in the gaming department, and the 9 Pro does have a smaller battery but otherwise, the overall experience is largely going to be the same.

 Best mid-range